norio-nomura/ObjectEncoder/README.md

 ## Requirements

-* Swift 4.0 or later
+* Swift 4.0+ on Darwin, Swift 4.0.2+ on swift-corelibs-foundation

 ## Author